Problem

 Prerequisites

-- Terraform Enterprise on Kubernetes
+- Terraform Enterprise installed in a Kubernetes environment.

 Cause